irfanulkabirhira/Google-Sheets-Student-Performance-Dashboard/README.md

 ---

-## 📌 Notes

-* Fully serverless (runs on Google Apps Script)
-* No external backend required
-* Fast, lightweight, and scalable
-* Easily extendable for real-world education systems

----

 ## ⭐ Support

-If you like this project, consider giving it a ⭐ on GitHub!
+If you like this project, give it a ⭐ on GitHub!